-Artificial intelligence is defined as the theory and development of computer systems able to perform tasks normally requiring human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
+Artificial intelligence is defined as the theory and development of computer systems able to perform tasks normally requiring human intelligence.
+It includes visual perception, speech recognition, decision-making, and translation between languages.
 But artificial intelligence is huge and the development we are seeing is just a small bit.
-Artificial intelligence is a science and technology based on disciplines like Computer Science, Psychology, Mathematics, Biology, Linguistics and Engineering.
+Artificial intelligence is a science and technology-based on disciplines like Computer Science, Psychology, Mathematics, Biology, Linguistics and Engineering.

 What is intelligence and how it can be artificial?